sharkusmanch/playnite-apollo-sync/README.md

 - **Batch operations** - Optimized performance with single-write batch processing

 ### 🎯 Advanced Filtering
+- **Leverages Playnite filters** - Uses your existing Playnite filter presets to define what gets exported
+- **Preset OR logic** - If multiple presets are selected, a game is exported when it matches any of them
 - **Platform filtering** - Choose specific platforms to include/exclude from export
 - **Label-based filtering** - Export only games with specific labels
 - **Completion status filtering** - Filter by game completion status (Not Played, Completed, etc.)